alagyn/py-imgui-redux/README.md

 Alternatively, if you wish to do some manual image processing, you can use PILLOW or OpenCV (or any other image processing library... probably)

+**Important Note: `LoadTexture` and `LoadTextureFile` can only be called after both imgui and glfw have been initialized otherwise openGL will segfault**

 **OpenCV Example**
 ```python
 import imgui